 The example script descriptions are the most cloned scripts in Atera's Shared Script Library.
 We've provided these examples if you need help or inspiration in writing out script descriptions.
 When you select an example, the script's description will automatically populate in the Describe what the script should do field.

-Note: You can always tweak the generated instructions to suit your specific needs, before generating a script.
+Note: You can always tweak the generated instructions to suit your specific needs, before generating a script

 What happens when I create a script using AI?

-Generate and edit scripts using AI
+Generate and edit scripts

 via the script generator